 4a.
 Energy consumption

-We commit to measuring our electricity consumption every 2 months and do the following to reduce consumption;
+We commit to measuring and monitoring our electricity consumption every 2 months and below are ways that we reduce consumption;

 • All accommodation units (5 Yurts & 1 Shepherd’s Hut) are completely off-grid.
 Candles & rechargeable lanterns are provided – lanterns can be recharged kinetically as well as electrically.